winitzki/scall/tutorial/programming_dhall.md

 ```

 In order to finish implementing a full `FreeFMTypeclassT` evidence for `FreeA`,
-it remains  to implement the FM-typeclass evidence and the evaluator function.
+it remains  to implement the FM-typeclass evidence for `FreeA` and the evaluator function.